 Contribution will only apply if indemnity applies.
-Thus, if a person dies whilst insured by two or more separate life insurance policies, each has to pay in full, because the insurances are not subject to indemnity.
+Thus, if a person dies whilst insured by two or more separate life insurance policies, each has to pay in full, because life insurance is generally not subject to indemnity.

 3.6 SUBROGATION